ducng99/SimHub-SF1000-UDP/README.md

   ![image](https://user-images.githubusercontent.com/49080794/226587920-0c0df4ba-760d-48c6-ac06-f9c4c73d8e24.png)

-- Open SimHub, go to `Additional plugins` -> `SimHub SF1000 UDP` tab -> Enter the IP shown above in "New IP" section -> Click `Save` button.
+- Open SimHub, go to `Additional plugins` -> `SimHub SF1000 UDP` tab -> Enter the IP shown on your wheel in "New IP" section -> Click `Save` button.

   ![image](https://github.com/ducng99/SimHub-SF1000-UDP/assets/49080794/2f8eceac-2206-4f18-83ac-60f22471a2b4)

+- Select your game in SimHub `Games` screen if you haven't already (if you have premium then you don't have to manually select the game - not an ad).

-- Start your game and the wheel should show data.
+- Start your game and the wheel should show the dash.

 ## Building
 ### Requirements